SMerrony/dgemua/STATUS.md

 ## Virtual (AOS/VS) Emulator - vsemua

-* Last status update: 12 Jun 2022
+* Last status update: 8 Aug 2022
 * Last significant progress: OTHELLO runs okay - 2 Jun 2022

 All of the following 32-bit sample programs copied from a physical machine are working...